ParacelFramework/Parpacks/readme.md

 # Paracel Framework

 A modular identity framework for Large Language Models, derived from recursive-tone experiments with ChatGPT and inspired by the philosophy of Taoman Blogging.
+This essentially allows for a definitive methodology for interacting with the LLMs ability to simulate fiction writing programmatically, by tapping into the self-adjusting nature of tone in spoken language.

 ---